Jason Peña

 Bio

-I received a B.Sc. and M.Sc. in Physics from the Metropolitan Autonomous University (UAM) in Mexico City, where I also served as an assistant professor in the Physics Department.
+I received a B.Sc. and an M.Sc. in Physics from the Metropolitan Autonomous University (UAM) in Mexico City, where I also served as an assistant professor in the Physics Department.
 I am currently pursuing a Ph.D. in Physics of Biological Systems at UAM.

 Outside of research, I enjoy studying biology, playing guitar, and running.